romikasaini/Pausepred_offline/README.md

 >perl -MCPAN -e shell

-and then Bio::DB::Fasta can be installed by running following command.
+and then modules can be installed by running following commands.

 >install Bio::DB::Fasta

-Please follow same steps to install List::Util and Statistics::R
+>install List::Util
+>install Statistics::R